Narrative-to-Scene Generation: An LLM-Driven Pipeline for 2D Game Environments: Introduction

-We evaluate the system using ten narrative examples, each divided into three time frames.
-We assess the quality of tile-object matching, alignment between object affordances and scene layers, and the degree to which spatial relations are satisfied in the final renderings.
-Results show that even with lightweight symbolic rules and open-ended input, the generated scenes maintain semantic coherence and reflect narrative structure.
+We evaluate the system on ten narrative examples, each divided into three frames.
+Evaluation considers semantic-tile matching, affordance alignment, and spatial-relation satisfaction in the generated scenes.
+Even with lightweight symbolic rules and open-ended input, the results exhibit coherent spatial organization that reflects narrative intent.